root-gg/plik/README.md

   -d --debug                Enable debug mode
   -q --quiet                Enable quiet mode
-  -o, --oneshot             Enable OneShot ( Each file will be deleted on first download ) -r, --removable           Enable Removable upload ( Each file can be deleted by anyone at anymoment ) -S, --stream              Enable Streaming ( It will block until remote user starts downloading ) -t, --ttl TTL             Time before expiration (Upload will be removed in m|h|d) -n, --name NAME           Set file name when piping from STDIN
+  -o, --oneshot             Enable OneShot ( Each file will be deleted on first download ) -S, --stream              Enable Streaming ( It will block until remote user starts downloading ) -t, --ttl TTL             Time before expiration (Upload will be removed in m|h|d) -n, --name NAME           Set file name when piping from STDIN